w3c/webidl2.js/README.md

 {
   "type": "maplike", // or "iterable" / "setlike" "idlType": /* One or two types */ ,
-  "readonly": null, // only for maplike and setlike "trivia": {
+  "readonly": false, // only for maplike and setlike "trivia": {
     "base": " ",
     "open": "",